Samyak2/nixos/README.md

 - [NixOS](./nixos/default.nix)
 - [home-manager](./home/default.nix)
-    - This is currently very specific to the above NixOS config and only made for Linux
+    - Supports both NixOS and MacOS

 The [rebuild script](rebuild.sh) takes care of applying the `hardware-configuration.nix` without checking it in to the repo.
 Also handles formatting nix files and auto-generating a commit message.
 Inspired by [No Boilerplate's rebuild script](https://gist.github.com/0atman/1a5133b842f929ba4c1e195ee67599d5).